-The Office of Undergraduate Education supports summer team projects based around a central theme, question, or problem.
+The Office of Undergraduate Education supports summer team projects based around a central theme, question, or problem, related to the Mason Impact.
 Projects are run by at least two faculty members, and include from four to ten undergraduate students.
 Faculty propose a topic and structure in the fall.
 Accepted projects recruit undergraduate participants in the spring.
 Faculty use the first week to give the students an academic orientation to the program, and the second to help the students develop individual or team projects.
 Students work, with faculty mentorship, on the project for the remaining weeks of the summer, and present their results at the Summer Celebration of Student Scholarship.

-Starting 2017, we re-imagined the Project Scholarship Development grants as the Summer Team Project Grants.
+Starting 2017, we re-imagined the Project Scholarship Development grants as the Summer Team Impact Grants.
 See the new description here.
 The archived information about the earlier forms of the grants is found here.

 Learn more about the eight 2017 Summer Team Projects here.